Peripli/specification/api.md

   "name": "new-instance-name",
   "parameters": {
     "parameter1": "value1"
-  },
-  "labels": {
-    "tenant": "t1"
   }
 }
 ```

 All fields are OPTIONAL.
 Fields that are not provided, MUST NOT be changed.
-If provided, `parameters` and `labels` will override the old values.
+If provided, `parameters` will override the old values.

 ### Response